 The purpose of the Cultivation for Upland Productive Woodland Creation Sites applicant's guide is to support forestry practitioners in making decisions about what cultivation techniques to use for upland productive woodland creation sites.
 It provides a framework for discussion at planning stage, to ensure reasoned and appropriate choices for cultivation are made based on the site’s soil type(s) and related characteristics and in the context of long-term management objectives.
 Applying this guidance will help ensure that cultivation operations comply with UK Forestry Standard requirements and guidelines on soils and water.

-It is now well accepted that trees can help to mitigate climate change by sequestering carbon.
+It's now well accepted that trees can help to mitigate climate change by sequestering carbon.
 However, forestry operations on deep peat can, in some circumstances, result in an overall release of carbon due to changes in the soil.

 The UK Forestry Standard reflects this.
-New forests should not be established on deep peat (where the peat layer is deeper than 50 cm), or on sites where planting would compromise the hydrology of adjacent bog or wetland habitats.
+New forests should not be established on deep peat (where the peat layer is deeper than 50 cm), or on sites where planting would compromise the hydrology of an adjacent bog or wetland habitat.
 On deep peat sites that are already afforested, forest managers should consider the carbon impact of different management options alongside other priorities such as timber production, biodiversity and landscape - restocking is not necessarily the best option.

 We've guidance available for foresters, land managers and planners working in Scotland’s forests.
 There's also information about Forest Research work on woodland creation and soil carbon.
 The carbon science of trees and peatland is a rapidly developing area, and we'll review our guidance when there are further scientific developments.
 As well as informing good forestry practice, this suite of guidance helps to implement the National Peatland Plan for Scotland.